jhackett1/parcel-ssr-starter-kit/readme.md

 ## To do

+1. Routing (DONE)
-1. Routing and isomorphic data fetching pattern
+2. isomorphic data fetching pattern
-2. Code splitting
+3. Code splitting
-3. Styling with styled-components
+4. Styling with styled-components (DONE)
-4. One-click deploys to Heroku
+5. One-click deploys to Heroku
-5. Dotenv and env config in build
+6. Dotenv and env config in build
-6. Jest
+7. Jest
-7. eslint
+8. eslint